SriHarshith27/Backendforhackathon/README.md

-Please read this code format than in review for better visibility and understanding
+Please read this in code format than in preview for better visibility and understanding

 Hlo i am Harshith Student from KL University this is my backend or server side code for my project TEAM mates